Thinking of taking a short weekend break to Whitby? Here are 11 Whitby Weekend Breaks for you to consider

-Activities, things to do are also going to be high on your want list and there will need to be something for everyone.
-From walking to eating, museums to nightclubs and everything in between.
+Things to do are also going to be high on your want list and there will need to be something for everyone.
+From walking to eating, museums to nightlife and everything in between.
 So where will you find all these things?
 A Whitby weekend break….here are our suggestions!

 The Leeway quality boutique B&B, Whitby Abbey, and the 199 steps